-Organizational Leadership

-PSY 2655 3 cr.
+Organizational Leadership PSY 2655 3 cr.
 3 hr.

-A • This course provides a treatment of the major issues in personnel psychology and emphasizes the psychological aspects of personnel systems.
+This course provides a treatment of the major issues in personnel psychology and emphasizes the psychological aspects of personnel systems.
 The focus of the course is on the psychological assessment of potential and current employees as a means for "fitting" workers into jobs.
 Emphasis is also placed on the employment discrimination issues that may emerge in the work setting and the use and interpretation of descriptive and inferential statistics in personnel decision making.
-B Prerequisite: PSY 1100.
+B

-Learning Theory and Its Applications PSY 2710 3 cr.
+Learning Theory and Its Applications 3 cr.
 3 hr.

 This course focuses on the principles and theories of learning, as derived by both the laboratory psychologist and the educational researcher.
-Those theories are applied to various social settings, including the classroom, the family, etc. B Prerequisite: PSY 1100.
+Those theories are applied to various social settings, including the classroom, the family, etc. B be used for the minor.)